1. The Employee will:

 - meet with employee and supervisor to discuss recommendations

-- provide the employee’s most current position description identifying the essential functions of the job and, if relevant, information about difficulties the employee may be encountering;
+- provide the employee’s most current position description identifying the essential functions of the job and, if relevant, information about needs the employee may be encountering;

-- if the AAEEO Officer determines that accommodations are warranted, discuss possible accommodations with the AAEEO Officer;
+- if the AAEEO Officer or designee determines that accommodations are warranted, discuss possible accommodations with the AAEEO Officer;

-- meet with the employee and the AAEEO Officer to discuss and agree upon reasonable accommodations;
+- meet with the employee and the AAEEO Officer or designee to discuss and agree upon reasonable accommodations;

 - implement the agreed upon accommodations;

-- monitor and evaluate the effectiveness of the accommodations with employee;
+- work with the employee to monitor and evaluate the effectiveness of the accommodations;

 - contact the AAEEO Officer if the accommodations are not effective or if there are difficulties in implementing them.